A Month Living with Death in a Temple in Nepal

 VICE: Why did you decide to spend this time at the Pashupatinath Temple?

-It was your first close encounter with death – was it confronting?
+It was your first close encounter with death—was that an eye-opening experience for you?

 Women are banned from a lot of the gatherings you shot.
 How did you get around that?

-It has so much to do with how you react, they test you.
+It has so much to do with how you react—they test you.
 As soon I walked into the crowd of about a hundred men, one of the naked holy men came right up to me and put his penis on my lens.
 I shot it and laughed along with everyone else, then went and sat down with the other naked men.
 For hours they kept testing me.
-After they realised they couldn’t scare me off they stopped noticing my presence.
+After they realized they couldn’t scare me off, they stopped noticing my presence.

 What was the ritual that most impacted you?

 It was a Buddhist cremation right before I left.
 The body was wrapped in orange silk shrouds and covered in orange marigolds.
 In Buddhism it’s the daughter who has to light the body on fire.
-So, I was only metres away from this young girl who was about my age and she had to light her mother on fire and she was weeping.
-At about this time a woman who I’d never met before came over and started hugging me.
+So I was only meters away from this young girl who was about my age, and she had to light her mother on fire and she was weeping.
+At about this time a woman I’d never met before came over and started hugging me.
 We both watched the whole cremation, which was incredibly graphic.
-Something had happened to this woman, it was like her spine was coming out through her sternum, her body had noticeably started to decay, because in Buddhism they purify the body for four days, when they removed the silk shrouds and plastic wrapping, one of her arms almost fell off.
+Something had happened to this woman, it was like her spine was coming out through her sternum, her body had noticeably started to decay, because in Buddhism they purify the body for four days; when they removed the silk shrouds and plastic wrapping, one of her arms almost fell off.

 When you don’t see death in your day-to-day life, you kind of feel like it’s something that happens to others.
-Death and dying is locked up, we don’t even speak about it.
-You’ve caught me in an interesting point because last night I found out that I’ve lost a friend back home in a car accident.
-Life is so fleeting and it’s different when someone close to you dies.
+Death and dying is locked up; we don’t even speak about it.
+You’ve caught me at an interesting point because last night I found out that I’ve lost a friend back home in a car accident.
+Life is so fleeting, and it’s different when someone close to you dies.

-Overall seeing so much death has left me feeling quite reverential to my surroundings.
+Seeing so much death has left me feeling quite reverential about my surroundings.
 More than anything, I feel an urgency to do exactly what I want to do in my life, to be honest and open in all my interactions and let go of my attachment to material things.
-Everything is impermanent and there is nothing really wrong with death at all.
+Everything is impermanent, and there is nothing really wrong with death at all.
 Only how we look at it is wrong.